mariusmym/LedClock-Resized/ledclock/LedClock-Resized/readme.md

 - 3D printed parts can be printed on smaller printers because the base is split in half (you have to assemble it with some M3 screws and nuts).
 I printed my parts on an Ender3 V2, so I guess anyone can print them.
 - 3D printed parts can be printed without supports.
 Please check 3mf folder to see orientation if you can't figure it out.
 - controller board, led 7segments and dots now uses only 0805 SMD components for easier soldering.
 I don't have a reflow hot-plate so I made the assembly by hand.
 - controller board now uses an **ESP32 D1 Mini** [link for reference](https://www.aliexpress.com/item/1005003746817278.html) for more convenience.
 By using an embedded ESP32 you will have to overcomplicate the board.
-Another reason for using a dedicated ESP32 D1 Mini was because some of the components required in the original design are impossible to solder by hand (CP2102).
+Another reason for using a dedicated ESP32 D1 Mini is because some of the components required in the original design are impossible to solder by hand (CP2102).

+## Firmware

+Firmware is provided by the awesome work of [@imeszaros](https://github.com/imeszaros).
-Just upload the firmware on the ESP32 Mini (you can use [this awesome tool](https://imeszaros.github.io/ledclock/) for initial flash) and then plug it into the main controller board.
-Use [this guide](https://github.com/imeszaros/ledclock/blob/master/ledclock/users-guide.md) if you're not familiarized with WLED App
+Just connect the ESP32 Mini onto the computer (be sure you have drivers installed for CHxxxx or CPxxxx chip) and use [this awesome tool](https://imeszaros.github.io/ledclock/) for initial flash.
+Then plug the ESP32 it into the main controller board

 ## Assembly